-The British supervisor development consultant and script editor will lecture about script development practice from the mentor’s viewpoint, based on his 20-year work experience in the field:
+The British development consultant and script editor will lecture about script development practice from the mentor’s viewpoint, based on his 20-year work experience in the field:

 Making Development Work – resolving the conflict between logic and emotion in the development process